eecheonwu/scse-knowledge-base/README.md

 ## License

-This research handbook and all associated artifacts are licensed under the MIT License.
+This research repository and all associated artifacts are licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---

 ## Contributing

 This repository is actively maintained as part of ongoing SCSE research.
-For contribution guidelines, please refer to the main handbook documentation.
+For contribution guidelines, please refer to the main repository documentation.

 ---